Running out of Money before running out of Years.

 It’s clear that your retirement corpus has to last for 20 or 30 years.
 And with expenses not expected to reduce much, your savings and investments now necessarily need to earn better returns.

 And when it comes to earning inflation-beating returns, there is just one option – Equity.
 You just have to take exposure to equity for your retirement savings.
 Even if you are conservative, you ‘need to do it’ as that’s your only viable option.
-EPF/ PPF / VPF alone would not be sufficient for your retirement.
+Provident fund options like EPF / PPF / VPF alone would not be sufficient for your retirement.

 Planning for Retirement Properly